WolfThatMoos/PTCGPExtras/README.md

 ## Update and FAQS:

 ### What is this / what does it do?
+-Personalized Wonderpicks
+- Enables up to 13 packs to be opened
+- Uses custom multi-tabbed GUI for organization
 - Identifies what each card is after a pack opening
 - Uses a points system to determine if a pack is valuable and should be saved (Values based on user settings)
-- Enables up to 13 packs to be opened
-- Uses custom multi-tabbed GUI for organization

 ### How do I use this?
 Unlike many other alternate solutions, this project is not a simple replacement of 1.ahk.